Princess Antoinette of Brunswick-Wolfenbüttel

 Antoinette Amalie of Brunswick-Wolfenbüttel (Antoinette Amalie; 14 April 1696 – 6 March 1762) was a Duchess of Brunswick-Wolfenbüttel by marriage to Ferdinand Albert II of Brunswick-Wolfenbüttel.
 She was the mother of the Queen of Prussia, the Duchess of Saxe-Coburg-Saalfeld and the Queen of Denmark and Norway.

 Life

 Antoinette Amalie was the youngest of four daughters born to Louis Rudolph of Brunswick-Wolfenbüttel and his wife Princess Christine Louise of Oettingen-Oettingen.
 Her older sister was Elisabeth Christine, mother of Empress Maria Theresa.
 Her other surviving sister Charlotte Christine was the daughter-in-law of Peter the Great of Russia.

 Marriage

 15 October 1712 saw her marriage to her father's first cousin Ferdinand Albert II of Brunswick-Wolfenbüttel, son of Ferdinand Albert I, Duke of Brunswick-Wolfenbüttel-Bevern and Princess Christine of Hesse-Eschwege.

-The marriage was described as very happy and Antoinette was the mother of eight sons and six daughters.
-In March 1735, her father the Duke of Brunswick-Lüneburg died and her husband succeeded him.
-Her husband himself died September the same year.
+The marriage was described as very happy, and Antoinette Amalie was the mother of eight sons and six daughters, 12 of whom lived to adulthood.
+In March 1735, her father, the Duke of Brunswick-Lüneburg, died and her husband succeeded him.
+Her husband himself died on September 2 of the same year.
 The Dowager Duchess went on to survive her husband for 27 years.

+Death

+After her husband's death, Antoinette Amalie lived in Antoinettenruh Castle in Wolfenbüttel, which her father Ludwig Rudolf had built for her as a summer residence.
+However, she died in Brunswick.
+Since 1762 1313 volumes from her private library are owned by the Herzog August Bibliothek.